bihaox/CALM/docs/final.md

 * <i>Detecting time of day:</i>

     The Malmo API does not provide support for the agent to percept the in-game time of day, but a user might want to modify this environment feature using Malmo environment xml.
 We also provide ability in our system to return defined time of day(day/night) string.

+#### 3.2 Interaction between environment perception and text generation modules

+We designed the two modules to be stand alone, and both could be used as-is.
+We include relevant implementaion that is required to replicate our results in the demo video in this section, but both modules should be easily customizable.

 ## Evaluation